 - MHC Class I – They bind to CD8+ receptors on the cytotoxic T cells.

 - MHC Class II – They bind to CD4+ receptors on the helper T cells.

-Refer to the table below for a brief comparison between MHC Class I and HC Class II
+Brief comparison between MHC Class I and HC Class II:

 |Point of comparison||MHC Class I||MHC Class II|

 |Location||Surface of nucleated cells in mammals||Antigen presenting cells like: |